 - It makes food more digestible.
 The lactose in milk is broken down into simpler sugars – glucose and galactose – which, if you are lactose intolerant, can make products such as yoghurt and cheese potentially easier to digest.
 Also, many microbes produce enzymes that break down cellulose in plant foods, which humans can’t digest, into sugars.

 - It changes the taste of food.
 It can make food pleasantly sour or tangy, and develops flavour.
-Even vanilla and chocolate owe their characteristic flavours to fermentation.

-- It eliminates anti-nutrients.
+- Fermentation eliminates anti-nutrients.
 Natural or synthetic compounds that interfere with the absorption of nutrients, called anti-nutrients, can be destroyed by fermentation.
 Phytic acid, for example, which is found in legumes and seeds, binds minerals such as iron and zinc, reducing their absorption when eaten.
 However, phytic acid can be broken down during fermentation, so the minerals become available.
 Miso and tempeh are examples of fermented legumes.

 - It decreases cooking times.
 Foods that are tough, difficult to digest or unpalatable raw can be improved by fermentation, reducing the need for cooking and fuel.

+Ingredients: Certified Organic White Cabbage 99%, Sea Salt.
 Certified organic by Australian Certified Organic (201).